Definition and Examples of an Explanation of Benefits

 - An optional summary of copays, deductible, and coinsurance.

 Many insurance providers, such as Blue Cross Blue Shield, will have sample EOBs available on their website.
 You can review them to become familiar with what EOBs look like and how the information is presented.

 How an Explanation of Benefits Works

 An EOB can help you avoid paying more than you should for healthcare.
 Look over an EOB when it arrives in the mail; then, compare it to your bills to ensure that you pay the correct amount.
-If you find an error on a bill from a doctor or other provider, call your insurance company.
-They will help you address the discrepancy.
+If you find an error on a bill from a doctor or other provider, call your insurance company for help addressing the discrepancy.

 What if you don't understand why you owe money or simply are having trouble reading the EOB?
 You can also call your insurance company or your healthcare provider to explain the details.

-If you owe money, ask the insurance company if this payment will be put toward your out-of-pocket deductible.
-Or, you may need clarification on charges for certain services, you can ask the provider to explain the services and charges for each.
-If you think you have been charged in error, ask the provider to go over the entire EOB, line by line.
-This can help you see whether a mistake occurred.
+If you owe money, ask the insurance company whether this payment will be put toward your out-of-pocket deductible.
+If you need clarification on charges for certain services, you can ask the provider to explain the services and charges for each.
+If you think you have been charged in error, ask the provider to go over the entire EOB, line by line to help you see whether a mistake occurred.

 Just as healthcare providers can make billing errors, coding errors can occur when insurance companies process EOBs.
 If you do not understand something on your EOB, or you think your insurance policy covers an expense that was not paid, call your insurance company for an explanation.